Tax In Poland

 Step 2: Fill a PIT-37 Form

 Employees in Poland are generally required to fill out a PIT-37 form, using details on your PIT-11 form.
-You can do this via e-Deklaracje, an official program provided by the Ministry of Finance, or use pre-filled tax return forms here.
+You can do this via e-Deklaracje(link is external), an official program provided by the Ministry of Finance, or use pre-filled tax return forms here(link is external).

 Pre-filled tax return forms are easier, but are not available until March.

 For a comprehensive step-by-step guide (with English translations) on how to use the 2 programs, click the links below:

 Before using pre-filled tax return forms, you must register here(link is external).

 Forms should be submitted to the office designated for the area that you lived in until the last day (31 December) of the previous tax year.

 You may submit online or in person at the designated office.
 It is recommended that you go to the office if you expect to receive a tax refund.
 If you have received tax refunds previously, the tax office should have your bank account details in their database.

 If this is your first time receiving a tax refund and you have a PESEL, you need to fill out a ZAP-3 form which can be found here(link is external) or at the tax office.